JakubStefko/js-random-number-generator-test/README.md

 Hello!
 If you are looking for random number generator tests in JS i encourage you to look in this repository.
-TBH i was almost sure, that most of the tests will fail, but i was pleasantly surprised
+TBH i was almost sure, that most of the tests will fail, but i was pleasantly surprised.

+If you want to run theese tests you have to install node first :)
+Then just open console, clone this repo, navigate to src folder and type `node main.js`

+Enjoy!

 # Source of knowledge